-Jake Paul and Tommy Fury will attract plenty of betting interest for their mid-December grudge match at Amalie Arena in Tampa, Florida.
+Jake Paul and Tommy Fury will attract plenty of betting interest for this month’s long-awaited grudge match in Saudi Arabia.

-Older brother Logan Paul paved the way for Jake’s foray into the fight game with two high-profile bouts against British celebrity KSI.
+Older brother Logan Paul paved the way for YouTube sensation Jake’s foray into the fight game with two high-profile bouts against British celebrity KSI.

-He enjoyed another quick victory versus former MMA fighter Ben Askren before outpointing ex-UFC welterweight champion Tyron Woodley in his most recent outing.
+He enjoyed another quick victory versus former MMA fighter Ben Askren before outpointing ex-UFC welterweight champion Tyron Woodley.

-Despite his nickname, Fury is not an explosive puncher but should be technically correct enough to cruise through.
+Despite his TNT nickname, Fury is not an explosive puncher but should be technically correct enough to prevail on points at 9/2.

-Fury’s initial claim to fame was simply being the brother of ‘Gypsy King’ Tyson, who holds the WBC heavyweight title after an epic trilogy with Deontay Wilder.
+Fury’s initial claim to fame was simply being the brother of ‘Gypsy King’ Tyson, who holds the WBC heavyweight title.

 The 22-year-old began his boxing career with a couple of low-key victories before taking time out to star in reality TV show Love Island.